The only substantial

 Basho wrote:

-While in Gifu I hear that Chine has passed away so I send these words to the home of Kyorai.
+While in Gifu I hear that Chine has passed away

-Now the houserobe of the one who is gone— airing in the heat
+of the one who is gone—

 Clothing gets musty in the warm moist summer, so one sunny day everything is hung outside to “air in the heat.”
 Basho cannot be with Kyorai’s family in their grief, but he sends them an image which transcends the distance between Gifu and Kyoto.
 One of Chine’s kosode, a simple kimono for household wear, is being kept as a memento and is hanging outside with the rest of the family’s clothing.
 The traces of Chine’s being linger in the fabric she wore, gently dispersing in the warm breeze.
 Each verse conveys some aspect of reverence for life.